OpenSees/OpenSeesDocumentation/source/user/manual/model/elements/MVLEM_3D.rst

 Example
 #######

 Specimen TUB (Beyer et al. 2008) is analyzed using the MVLEM_3D.
 Figure 2a shows the photo of the test specimen and the multidirectional displacement pattern applied at the top of the wall, while Figure 2b-c show the MVLEM_3D model of specimen TUB.
+Tcl Input files can be downloaded from `HERE <https://github.com/kkolozvari/MVLEM-3D>`_.

 .. figure:: MVLEM_3D_TUB_model.jpg
 	:align: center